programming-zone/Git_Tutorials/BRANCH_and_MERGE.md

 switch to another branch and check it out into your working directory

+`git push origin --delete [branch]`

+delete a branch from remote repository

 `git branch -d [branch]`

-delete a branch from your repository
+delete a branch from local repository

 `git merge --no-ff [branch]`